-Imagine you are working on a project that will need you to browse different stuff.
-There you are on your computer with many tabs open and working your way through them then accidentally you close one tab in an attempt of you opening it.
-Does this scenario I have made up sound familiar?
-If yes, it happens to me far too often.
+Imagine working on a project that needs you to browse different stuff.
+When you are on your computer with many tabs open and working through them, you may accidentally close one tab to open it.

 Undo Closed Tab Option

 Firefox has a built-in feature to reopen closed tabs.
-Here, you will basically open the most recent closed tab or all the closed tabs in order of how they were closed.
+Here, you will open the Firefox recently closed tabs or all the closed tabs in order of how they were closed.

-- You can alternatively enter the Firefox keystroke shortcut Ctrl + Shift + T on your keyboard to open the last closed tab.
+- You can alternatively enter the keystroke shortcut + + on your keyboard to open the last closed tab.

 Reopen Specific Tab in Firefox

-What if you want to reopen a specific tab and not just the recently closed one?
+What if you want to reopen a specific tab, not just the recently closed one?
 Firefox has the feature to display recent highlights or closed tabs.
 Follow these simple steps to reopen any closed tab:

-- Click the Firefox menu button. in the upper-right corner of the browser window.
+- Click the Menu button in the upper-right corner of the browser window.

 - Then, click the Library icon and then select History.